-Alex Mill makes a solid chino.
-While its year-round twill version is a staple, its the seasonal corduroy version we really like.
-The all-cotton corduroy is substantial, with a satisfyingly fat wale.
-It's buttery and comes in three never-fail colors.
+Alex Mill's year-round twill chinos are a staple, and for good reason.
 The chinos have a single pleat for extra maneuverability, a relaxed thigh and a tasteful taper and are outfitted with corozo nut buttons, a welted rear pockets and a flap coin pocket.

 Todd Snyder Slim Fit 5-Pocket Chino

 Okay, if you can't muster up the strength to peel your jeans off your body for more than a day, why not get a pair of chinos that have the details of the classic blue jean you've become emotionally dependent upon?
 Todd Snyder's chinos are just that.
 They come with riveted reinforcements, scooped hand pockets, rear patch pockets and the vestigial watch pocket, but are rendered in garment-dyed stretch twill.